Tigrayans: Relationship between the Tigrayans and the Biher-Tigrinya

 Historical and ethnographic sources consistently indicate that the Tigrinya-speaking populations of northern Ethiopia and central highland Eritrea have long been part of the same cultural and political sphere.
-Scholars such as Edward Ullendorff have identified them as the principal bearers of the historical traditions of ancient Abyssinia, while Donald N. Levine and Haggai Erlich trace their heritage directly to the Aksumite Empire.
+He identified both the inhabitants of Eritrea and Tigray as "the authentic carriers of the historical and cultural traditions of ancient Abyssinia, while Donald N. Levine and Haggai Erlich trace their heritage directly to the Aksumite Empire.
 During the medieval and early modern periods, the highlands north and south of the Mereb River often came under the authority of the same imperial rulers, such as Amda Seyon I and Zara Yaqob, whose domains encompassed both present-day Tigray and the Eritrean Highlands.
 European observers such as the Portuguese Jesuit Jerónimo Lobo in the 1620s reinforced this perception by describing the inhabitants on both sides of the Mereb as speaking the same language and practising the same Orthodox Christian faith.
 In the nineteenth century, the British explorer Henry Salt subdivided the kingdom of Tigré into various districts which included Baharanegash, noting that the northernmost district of Hamasien marked the edge of Tigré before the territory of the Beja.

 While cultural and linguistic commonalities are well-documented, scholars emphasise that modern political history has shaped distinct identities.
 Italian colonial rule in Eritrea from the 1890s, followed by federation with Ethiopia and the subsequent independence struggle, fostered a strong Eritrean nationalist narrative that differentiates Biher-Tigrinya from their southern kin.
 Professor Richard Reid notes that interpretations of the “trans-Mereb” relationship—referring to ties across the Mereb River dividing the Eritrean and Ethiopian highlands—are often polarised between Ethiopianist claims of long-standing unity and Eritrean revisionist assertions of historic autonomy.
 He argues that while cycles of conflict and cooperation have marked relations over the centuries, there is no evidence of complete and permanent separation between these highland communities.